Squire-A/df_capstone_reddit_tech_data/README.md

 ```
 ## Chron Details
 The script can take a couple minutes to run.
-It should be run every 120 minutes
+It should be run every 120 minutes.